green-ogre/scraper337/README.md

 $ ./target/release/scraper337 --help
 ```

+## How do I find my drive as a device?

+On Linux systems, run `lsblk` to list all active drive devices on the system.
+If connecting to the drive externally, it is most likely to be the last or one of the last devices listed.

 ## Why do you need **sudo** privilege?

 A mounted file system can be accessed through the /media directory on a Linux system without **sudo**.
 So why do we use a device (/dev) instead of a mounted file system (/media)?